Rangers’ Calhoun has surgery for broken jaw after HBP

 The left-handed hitting Calhoun was hit by a first-inning fastball from Los Angeles Dodgers left-hander Julio Urias — a former minor league teammate and friend of Calhoun’s.
 Drafted by the Dodgers in 2015, Calhoun was traded to Texas in July 2017 in a package for Yu Darvish.

-The 25-year-old Calhoun was airlifted to a hospital, and Woodward left Texas’ game to meet him there.
-He was joined by Daniels, as well as Calhoun’s family, which had recently arrived in Arizona and was watching Calhoun play for the first time this spring.
+The 25-year-old Calhoun was air-lifted to a hospital, and Woodward left Texas’ game to meet him there.
+He was joined by general manager Jon Daniels, as well as Calhoun’s family, which had recently arrived in Arizona and was watching Calhoun play for the first time this spring.

 Woodward said he got emotional on the field and quickly decided to leave the game.